AyushChangedia/bunk-budget/README.md

 ### 👉 Live app: **https://bunk-budget.onrender.com**

 Just open the link and upload your attendance screenshot — no install, no sign-up.
-*(Hosted on a free tier, so the first load after a while may take ~30s to wake up.)*
+*(Hosted on a free tier , so the first load after a while may take ~30s to wake up.)*

 ---